GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_1_intro_to_scheduler.md

 There are a number of different environment module implementations commonly used on HPC systems and the one used in NeSI Mahuika cluster is `Lmod` where the `module` command is used to interact with environment modules.

-!!! info "Viewing, Accessing and Deploying software with `module` command""
+!!! mosnet "Viewing, Accessing and Deploying software with `module` command"

     * View available modules